johnaboucha/bubble-gum-cards-api/content/docs.md

 <h2 id="overview">Overview</h2>

 The Bubble Gum Cards API provides access to a curated set of baseball cards.
 The collection is unique in that the individual cards have been categorized by the contents of their photograph.
+Individually, the cards have little value by themselves but when grouped together, they become priceless.
 New cards are added periodically.

-A basic app using this API can be found at: [https://bubble-gum-cards.deta.dev](https://bubble-gum-cards.deta.dev)
+A basic app using this API can be found at [https://bubblegumcards-1-m1415162.deta.app](https://bubblegumcards-1-m1415162.deta.app).

+The inspiration for this project is found in the blog post [How To Collect Baseball Cards](https://johnboucha.com/writing/how-to-collect-baseball-cards/).

 <h2 id="getting-started">Getting started</h2>